lmtedds/AREF/README.md

 # Airbnb scraping

 This program is capable of navigating and scraping the majority of airbnb style of pages (there are many configurations!).
 In particular, it is able to:
-* Navigate to the canadian airbnb website automatically.
+* Navigate to the Canadian airbnb website automatically.
 * Disable the canadian airbnb website's tracking cookies.
 * Select a city to investigate.
-* TODO: Optionally select a date range.
+* Optionally select a date range.
 * Find all the rooms that are listed in a city within the selected date range.
 * Scrape each room for information.
 * Scrape each host and cohost for information.